 After the liver processes the CBD, it then converts it to the metabolite molecules 7-OH-CBD.

-Finally, within 18 – 32 hours, the CBD metabolite is further metabolised by the liver and is then excreted via the feces and some through urine.
+Finally, within 18 – 32 hours, the CBD metabolite is further metabolized by the liver and is then excreted via the feces and some through urine.

 Topical CBD Mechanism Of Action – How Does The Body Process CBD Skin Cream?

-There are several methods of taking CBD that bypasses getting processed by the liver.
+Several methods of taking CBD bypass getting processed by the liver.

 Methods of taking CBD that bypass the first-pass metabolism of the liver include topical CBD skin creams, lotions, and salves.